Lecture 20

 That course is about streetfighting, and there you’re encouraged to use any techniques you have to hand without worrying too much about what it means.

-This is a course about developing fundamental in mathematics and their proofs: if I set problems about convergence in MAS114, I need you to give a rigorous proof, with everything traced back to the definition of convergence (unless you’re told otherwise), rather than using the slightly vaguer methods and extra theorems you saw there!
+This is a course about proof in mathematics, and tracing reasoning back to basic principles.
+If I set problems about convergence in MAS114, I need you to give a rigorous proof, with everything traced back to the definition of convergence (unless you’re told otherwise), rather than using the slightly vaguer methods and extra theorems you saw there!